 Can I play sports if I am online?

-You may play for sports or do clubs for your homeschool.
-If you opened enrolled to HVA, you would only be eligible at the school you are boundaries for.
+You may play sports or do clubs for your homeschool.
+If you opened enrolled in HVA, you would only be eligible at the school you are in boundaries for.